Justonchari/alx-system_engineering-devops/0x00-shell_basics/README.md

-1 pwd - prints the absolute path name of the current working directory.
+pwd - prints the absolute path name of the current working directory.

+ls -display the contents list of your current directory.